beckynevin/MergerMonger/README.md

 -load_LDA_from_simulation_changing_priors_changing_validation_set, which allows you to play around with the relative fraction of mergers in the validation set

 ## 2) Measure predictor values from images (GalaxySmelter):
 Within util_smelter.py, there are a number of utilities for creating massive tables of predictor values.
-I also include some utilities for visualizing individual galaxies and their predictor values:
+I also include some utilities for visualizing individual galaxies and their predictor values like this:

 <img src="images_for_github/prob_panel_low.png" alt="probability panel" width="700">

 The basic process involves first using util_SDSS.py to download SDSS frame images and then using util_smelter.py to measure imaging predictor values from these images.
 This process utilizes a combination of Source Extractor, Galfit, and statmorph to measure Gini, M20, Concentration, Asymmetry, Clumpiness, Sersic n, Shape Asymmetry, and average S/N value for SDSS r-band images that are downloaded using wget.
-Within util_smelter.py there are some tools for automatically downloading and then options for deleting SDSS frame images as you go, which is nice because these are huge.
+Within util_smelter.py there are some tools for automatically downloading and then options for deleting SDSS frame images as you go, which is nice because these files are huge.

-The function util_smelter.get_predictors can be run to write out a single line in a data table with all of the predictor values for a single galaxy image:
+Here's an example of how to use these utilities to download galaxies from a list of IDs, make cutout images, measure the imaging predictor values for these images, and save them to a table that is the input for step #3:

 ```
 from util_SDSS import SDSS_objid_to_values, download_galaxy